Welcome to Parsera

 result = scraper.run(url=url, elements=elements)

-variable will contain a json with a list of records:
+result variable will contain a json with a list of records:

 [